This is my review of the Scandic Friends loyalty programme.

 If you are as old as me you will remember that Hilton owned the chain for a few years at one point.
 Famously, because the IT wasn’t integrated, they priced all redemptions at a flat 10,000 Hilton Honors points per night which was outstanding value.

-I hadn’t planned to stay at a Scandic over Easter.
 We had booked into the Radisson Blu Royal Viking attached to Stockholm railway station for our first night and planned to return for a few days after Lapland.
 The Royal Viking was dark and depressing, however.

 Save 20% with the Scandic Friends loyalty programme

 Since four nights in a junior suite wasn’t going to be cheap, I decided to see if the Scandic Friends loyalty programme was worth a look.
 It was!

 Here is the key benefit.
 Scandic Friends members get discounted room rates at weekends and over public holidays – see here.
 The discount code is FG2 if you want to check availability before signing up, which is free anyway.

 The 20% discount is valid on all room categories and so we got a good saving on our junior suite.
 Outside weekends and holidays, members get a 3% room discount.

 Note that, at the moment, the discount is less useful than it was.
 This is because some hotels have added aggressive promotional rates which still undercut a 20% discount on the standard rate.